ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
-The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
-If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing the public keys of all the current group members, for the group identified by "GROUPNAME".
-The payload of the response is formatted as a CBOR map, containing only the 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
-In particular, 'pub\_keys' encodes the list of public keys of those group members including the respective member identifiers, while 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.

-If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.
-The specific format of public keys as well as of identifiers of group members is specified by the application profile (OPT1, REQ9).
+The KDC performs the same verifications as the FETCH handler in {{pubkey-fetch}}, and if successful returns the same response as in {{pubkey-fetch}} but without filtering based on roles or identifiers: all the group members' public keys are returned.

-Note that this resource handler only verifies that the node is authorized by the AS to access this resource.
+Note that this resource handler, as the FETCH handler for the same resource, only verifies that the node is authorized by the AS to access this resource.
 Nodes that are not members of the group but are authorized to do signature verifications on the group messages may be allowed to access this resource, if the application needs it.

 ### ace-group/GROUPNAME/policies